Microdermabrasion in Washington DC

 Using suction and gentle abrasion, microdermabrasion buffs away dead skin cells to improve your complexion.
 The results are comparable to a light chemical peel.
-This treatment is very popular because it is simple, there’s no downtime, and it has a low risk of side effects.
+This treatment is very popular because it is simple and there’s no downtime.
+It has a low risk of side effects.
 Plastic surgeons recommend microdermabrasion for patients who exhibit conditions such as:

 - Mild sun damage

 - Dull complexion